Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: Values of homomorphism numbers

 \section{Values of homomorphism numbers}

-In this section we discuss possible values of the homomorphism numbers $e_{D,E}$ and the isomorphism numbers $n_D$; the latter is a special case of the former by Theorem \ref{Th-n-ell-e}.
-We actually work with $f_{D,E}$ and $\ell_D$, which gives equivalent results by Theorem \ref{Th-f-ell-e}.
+In this section we study possible values of the homomorphism numbers $e_{D,E}$ and the isomorphism numbers $n_D$; the latter is a special case of the former by Theorem \ref{Th-n-ell-e}.
+In particular, we prove Theorem \ref{Th-n-upper}.
+We actually work with $f_{D,E}$ and $\ell_D$, which gives equivalent results by Theorems \ref{Th-n-ell-e} and \ref{Th-f-ell-e}.